-Section~\ref{sec:srbb} and Section~\ref{sec:2qubits} provide all the elements to understand why the case $n=2$ falls out of the scalability pattern.
-There are essentially two reasons: the $M_1^o$ sub-factor is a $M_2ZYZ$-type matrix only for $n=2$ and only with 2 qubits the $Z(\Theta_Z)$-factor admits simplifications with $\Psi(\Theta_\Psi)$-factor.
-In the first case, the exception to the scalability is due to the fact that from $n=3$ onwards, the $M_x^o$ sub-factors can all be implemented as block diagonal unitary matrices with unitary blocks (not $SU(2)$ blocks as for $M_nZYZ$-type matrices).
+Section~\ref{sec:srbb} and Section~\ref{sec:2qubits} provide all the elements to understand why the case $n=2$ represents a particular instance of the scalability pattern.
+There are essentially two reasons: the $M_1^o$ sub-factor is a $M_2ZYZ$-type matrix only for $n=2$, and only with 2 qubits does the $Z(\Theta_Z)$-factor admit simplifications with the $\Psi(\Theta_\Psi)$-factor.
+In the first case, the exception to scalability is from an implementation perspective, which means that from $n=3$ onwards, the $M_x^o$ sub-factors can all be implemented as block diagonal unitary matrices with unitary blocks (not $SU(2)$ blocks as for $M_nZYZ$-type matrices).
 Their implementation requires a different pattern, which starts and ends with a rotation gate, preventing simplifications with the adjacent CNOTs of other sub-factors~\cite{10821064}.
-In the second case, the explanation is simpler: by implementing both $\Psi(\Theta_\Psi)$- and $Z(\Theta_Z)$-factors through cyclic Gray Code\footnote{The first because it is composed of $M_nZYZ$ matrices and the second to reach the smallest number of CNOTs as previously described.}, $\Psi(\Theta_\Psi)$ ends with a $\mbox{CNOT}_{(1,n)}$, where the first subscript stands for control, while $Z(\Theta_Z)$ starts with a $\mbox{CNOT}_{(n-1,n)}$, preventing simplification from $n\geqslant3$~\cite{10821064}.
+In the second case, the explanation is simpler: by implementing both $\Psi(\Theta_\Psi)$- and $Z(\Theta_Z)$-factors through cyclic Gray Code\footnote{The first because it is composed of $M_nZYZ$ matrices and the second to reach the smallest number of CNOTs, as previously described.}, $\Psi(\Theta_\Psi)$ ends with a $\mbox{CNOT}_{(1,n)}$, where the first subscript stands for control, while $Z(\Theta_Z)$ starts with a $\mbox{CNOT}_{(n-1,n)}$, preventing simplification from $n\geqslant3$~\cite{10821064}.